cabodevila/hBEDA/README.md

 # hBEDA
 Numerical solution to the Boltzmann Equation in Diffusion Approximation (BEDA) for spatially homogeneous systems

-# hBEDA
-Numerical solution to the Boltzmann Equation in Diffusion Approximation (BEDA) for spatially homogeneous systems

 Numerical solution of the BEDA for an spatially homogeneous system of quarks and gluons.
 Follow the instructions to run:

 1. Compile